own-c/rt/README.md

 - Maybe add back users refreshing when opening the app.
 - Put the seek bar at the end when joining a stream, currently it is 20~ seconds behind when first joining.
 - Fix minor issue of chat still having some messages when switching streams, more noticeable when switching from a stream with very active chat.
-- Maybe move to Sqlite for saving emotes?
-So when joining a chat do a query for a users emote and build a hashmap like normally.
+- Allow multiple windows/streams.
+- Maybe add Youtube as a frontend, this would require moving Twitch to a module.
 - Improve logging.